 Piston head:

 This part of a piston is also known as a crown or dome, which is the top surface.
-It’s the part that contacts the combustion gases, making it to experience an extremely high temperature.
+It’s the part that contacts the combustion gases, making it experience an extremely high temperature.
 The function of the piston is to receive pressures, temperatures, and other stresses of the expanding gas.

 Connecting rod bolt:

 Another piston part that cannot be left behind is the conrod bolt.
 It is used to mount the rod to the crankshaft.
-There is a rod caps and bearing at the bottom end of the rod bolts.
+There is a rod caps and bearings at the bottom end of the rod bolts.
 A nut is then used to lock the components down together with the bolt.

 Connecting rod: